Constipation

 Constipation is a common temporary gastrointestinal problem that occurs when the colon absorbs too much water or the colon muscle is slow or sluggish and the stool becomes hard and dry.
 Common symptoms of constipation include: fewer than 3 bowel movements per week, stool is difficult to pass, hard, dry and large, abdominal pain, stool soiling in underwear and/or a decreased appetite.

 Not having a bowel movement every day doesn’t mean you are constipated.
 Most people who have constipation don’t go to the doctor.
 Some use over the counter laxatives to relieve their constipation.
-However, using laxatives too much can cause you body to depend on them and become habit-forming.
+However, using laxatives too much can cause your body to depend on them and become habit-forming.
 Chronic constipation, however, may lead to complications or be a sign of a serious underlying disorder.

 Causes